Northwest Indiana: Economy

 With a gross domestic product of $28.64 billion in 2015, Northwest Indiana accounts for approximately nine percent of Indiana's gross state product.
 This figure ranks second among metropolitan areas in the state (after Indianapolis) and 89th in the United States, comparable to the GDP of the El Paso, Texas metropolitan area.

 The northern portion of Northwest Indiana is noted for its heavy industry.
 Gary, Portage, Burns Harbor and East Chicago are home to major steel mills, including the largest North American facilities for both U.S. Steel (Gary Works) and Cleveland Cliffs (Indiana Harbor).
-Whiting and Hammond are home to the largest oil refinery in the Midwestern U.S., operated by BP.
+Whiting, East Chicago, and Hammond are home to the largest oil refinery in the world operated by BP.
 Other industrial outputs include fabricated metals, transportation equipment, and food products.

 Since the 1990s, casino gambling has become a significant component of Northwest Indiana's economy.
 A land-based casino with about 150,000 sqft of gambling floor opened in Gary in 2021, replacing two boats.
 Two casino boat properties with approximately 164,000 sqft of aggregate gaming space are located along Lake Michigan in Lake County.
 An additional 65,000 sqft of gaming space is located in Michigan City.

 Former Indiana Governor Mitch Daniels and the Indiana State Legislature formed the entity known as the Northwest Indiana Regional Development Authority (RDA) in 2006.
 The RDA, a special-purpose district, is vested with both legal authority and tax dollars to invest in transportation and economic development throughout the region.

 A number of Northwest Indiana's suburban communities serve as bedroom communities for Chicago.